microsoft/vscode-eslint/README.md

 - `eslint.codeActionsOnSave.mode` (@since 2.0.12) - controls which problems are fix when running code actions on save.
   - `all`: fixes all possible problems by revalidating the file's content.
 This executes the same code path as running eslint with the `--fix` option in the terminal and therefore can take some time.
 This is the default value.
-  - `problems`: fixes only the currently known fixable problems as long as their textual edits are non overlapping.
+  - `problems`: fixes only the currently known fixable problems as long as their textual edits are non-overlapping.
 This mode is a lot faster but very likely only fixes parts of the problems.

   Please note that if `eslint.codeActionsOnSave.mode` is set to `problems`, the `eslint.codeActionsOnSave.rules` is ignored.